 The Data on Distortion

 In 2000, Travis Dixon and Daniel Linz published a landmark study of race and television news.
 They studied local TV news in Los Angeles and Orange County.
-They measured how often racial groups were shown as criminals or victims versus actual crime statistics.
+They measured how often racial groups were shown as criminals or victims compared to actual crime statistics.
 The findings were not ambiguous.
-Black people were significantly overrepresented as criminal perpetrators compared to their actual arrest rates.
+Black people were significantly overrepresented as criminal perpetrators relative to their actual arrest rates.
 White people were significantly overrepresented as victims (Dixon & Linz, Journal of Communication, 50(2), 2000, pp. 131–154).

 Black people are shown as suspects in 51% of New York local TV crime stories, despite being only 23% of actual arrests.

-Robert Entman and Andrew Rojecki expanded this analysis in The Black Image in the White Mind, a study that examined network news, local news, entertainment programming, and advertising.
-They found Black Americans were shown in fewer types of roles than any other group.
-When Black people appeared in news coverage, they appeared predominantly in stories about crime, poverty, and social dysfunction.
-Stories about Black professional achievement, Black family life, Black community institutions, and Black economic success were statistically negligible (Entman & Rojecki, The Black Image in the White Mind, University of Chicago Press, 2000).
+Robert Entman and Andrew Rojecki expanded this analysis in The Black Image in the White Mind.
+They examined network news, local news, entertainment, and advertising.
+They found that Black Americans appeared in fewer types of roles than any other group.
+When Black people appeared in news coverage, they appeared mostly in stories about crime, poverty, and social dysfunction.
+Stories about Black professional achievement, Black family life, and Black economic success were statistically negligible (Entman & Rojecki, The Black Image in the White Mind, University of Chicago Press, 2000).

-The numbers from more recent research have not improved.
+More recent research has not improved.
 A 2017 study by Color of Change and the Norman Lear Center at USC examined a full week of news coverage across every local television station in New York and Los Angeles.
-Their findings: Black people constituted 51 percent of suspects shown in crime stories across New York stations, despite comprising 23 percent of those actually arrested.
+Black people made up 51 percent of suspects shown in crime stories across New York stations, despite comprising 23 percent of those actually arrested.
 In Los Angeles, Black people were shown as suspects at rates nearly double their actual arrest rates.
-Meanwhile, stories about Black people in non-criminal contexts — as business owners, community leaders, parents, professionals — were virtually absent (Color of Change & Norman Lear Center, Race and Crime in Local TV News, USC Annenberg, 2017).
+Stories about Black people in non-criminal contexts — as business owners, community leaders, parents, and professionals — were virtually absent (Color of Change & Norman Lear Center, Race and Crime in Local TV News, USC Annenberg, 2017).

 Local TV News: Black Suspects vs. Reality (New York)